"Meet James Forten" Performance

 Watch the Performance

 The first-person theatrical performance about James Forten’s early life was written by local playwright Marissa Kennedy and performed by actor Nathan Alford-Tate.
 The performance video was produced by the Museum of the American Revolution.

-Meet James Forten currently accompanies the Museum's special exhibition, Black Founders: The Forten Family of Philadelphia, to engage school groups and Museum guests.
+Meet James Forten accompanied the Museum's special exhibition, Black Founders: The Forten Family of Philadelphia, to engage school groups and Museum guests.
 The performance debuted in 2021 as part of our Liberty: Don Troiani's Paintings of the Revolutionary War special exhibit.
-Performances take place on select weekends at the Museum in the Alan B. Miller Theater on the second floor.
+Performances took place on select weekends at the Museum in the Alan B. Miller Theater on the second floor.